mmn92/react-template/README.md

 - Styling using Sass and applying ITCSS folder structure.
 [Sass](https://sass-lang.com/) [ITCSS](https://developer.helpscout.com/seed/glossary/itcss/)
 - Some examples of reusable layout components

-The initial idea for this project was to provide simple and quick examples for to be used as reference in React projects.
+The initial idea for this project was to provide simple and quick examples to be used as reference in React projects.
 This project is still in progress.
 After all the planned examples are implemented more complex subjects may be included.

 In the project directory, you can run: